Instamrkt/slate/source/includes/_rest_calls.md

 ## Games - get upcoming pools for game

-Get prediction pools for a specified upcoming game
+Get prediction pools for a specified upcoming game.
+Requesting user id is retrieved from a secure cookie.
+This id is used to determine whether a pool is open or running.
+For a user who is not logged in all pools are sent as open.

 ### URL
 `/r/games/upcoming/<game_uuid>/pools/`